 Faster, cheaper, shipping options or same and next-day deliveries.

-Accelerate the popularity of new services like a curbside pickup.
+Accelerate the popularity of new services like curbside pickup.

-More people work from home results in fewer people going out to lunch or shopping during their lunch break or after work.
+More people working from home resulting in fewer people going out to lunch or shopping during their lunch break or after work.

 Liquid Infrastructure in 2030: